 We model this feedback by introducing an extra driving term into the opinion dynamics (\ref{eqn:1p}).
+An early model developed by Mizuno et al. \cite{mizuno2004traders} shares some similarities to ours.
+Traders use feedback from past behaviour.
+Our model is a discrete autoregressive process but the focus is on learning in high-frequency time \cite{mizuno2003analysis}.
+Furthermore, our model formalizes this in a more social and dynamical setup.
 In particular, we feedback the difference between the agents' opinion and the true volatility $\sigma(K,T)$ scaled by a \emph{learning coefficient} $\epsilon_i \in (0,1)$.
 We assume that $\sigma(K,T)$ is invariant, i.e., for some fixed $\bar{\sigma} \in (0,1)$, $\sigma(K,T) = \bar{\sigma}$ for some fixed strike $K$ and maturity $M$.
 Then, the new model is written as follows

 or in matrix form

 where $\mathcal{E} := \text{diag}(\epsilon_1,\ldots,\epsilon_n)$.
 Then, we have the following result.

 \begin{theorem} Consider the opinion dynamics \eqref{eqn:model1} and assume that $\epsilon_i \in (0,a_{ii})$, $i=\{1,\ldots,n\}$; then, consensus to $\bar{\sigma}$ is reached, i.e., $\lim_{t \to \infty} X_t = \bar{\sigma}\mathbf{1}_{n}$. \end{theorem} \begin{proof} It is easy to verify that the solution $X_t$ of the difference equation (\ref{eqn:model1}) is given by